 Click on the General Info topics listed on the right side panel for more information

-1970-1 Saw the advertising begin of the "Dodge Scat Pack" and "Plymouth Rapid Transit System" Campaigns.
-This years show will be celebrating the 1970 & 1971 offerings with a special display area for these entered vehicles.
+While 1972 saw the decline in performance engine offerings, there was still a lot of great cars brought to market.
+The advertising slogans of the "Dodge Scat Pack" and "Plymouth Rapid Transit System" Campaigns were still being used.
+This years show will be celebrating the 1972 & 1962 offerings with a special display area for these entered vehicles.

 Judged Car Show